doneill/doneill.github.io/_posts/2019-05-01-multiplatform-kotlin.md

 ---
 layout: post
 title: "Multiplatform Kotlin"
-last_update: 2019-01-05
+last_update: 2019-06-12
 permalink: /kotlin-multiplatform/
 categories: kotlin
 ---

+# Update
+Kotlin hands on has an excellent [starter exercise](https://play.kotlinlang.org/hands-on/Targeting%20iOS%20and%20Android%20with%20Kotlin%20Multiplatform/01_Introduction) to get started.
+I updated my notes here with the most recent updates.

-Multiplatform projects are an experimental feature in Kotlin that allows for sharing Kotlin code between iOS and Android.
+Multiplatform projects is a feature in Kotlin that allows for sharing Kotlin code between iOS and Android.
 Android leverages the Kotlin/JVM and iOS uses Kotlin/Native which allows iOS apps to call Kotlin from Swift.
 This post will step us through getting an environment setup for Android and iOS development.
 A completed template project is available on [GitHub](https://github.com/doneill/kt-mulitplatform).

 ## Local Environment
 - [Android Studio](https://developer.android.com/studio)
-- Kotlin plugin 1.3.21 or higher should be installed in the IDE.
+- Kotlin plugin 1.3.50 or higher should be installed in the IDE.
 - [Xcode](https://developer.apple.com/xcode/)

 ## Create an Android Project
 Create an empty activity project within Android Studio with **File > New > New Project** from the toolbar.
 Ensure that **Kotlin** is the selected language or ensure Kotlin support is checked (depending on version of Android Studio).

-Kotlin native requires a recent version of Gradle, ensure that the **gradle/wrapper/gradle-wrapper.properties** file is grabbing 4.7 or higher with the following **distributionUrl**:
+Kotlin native requires a recent version of Gradle, ensure that the **gradle/wrapper/gradle-wrapper.properties** file is grabbing 5.5.1 or higher with the following **distributionUrl**:

 ```
-distributionUrl=https\://services.gradle.org/distributions/gradle-4.7-all.zip
+distributionUrl=https\://services.gradle.org/distributions/gradle-5.5.1-all.zip
 ```

 You should be able to compile and run your new Android app.